vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 In the colophons of all his works he speaks of himself as the son of Bhatta Nārāyana Kantha.
 There is, therefore, no room for any difference of opinion on his authorship of the following works, because the question as to whether a particular work was written by one Rāma Kantha or the other, cannot arise :

 1. NĀDA KĀRIKĀ.
-2. VRTTI ON PARAMOKŞA NIRĀSA KĀRIKĀ.
-3. VRTTI ON MOKŞA KARIKĀ.
+2. VRTTI ON PARAMOKṣA NIRĀSA KĀRIKĀ.
+3. VRTTI ON MOKṣA KARIKĀ.

 Works known from reference only :